mikulda3/NI-AM1/README.md

 # NI-AM1
-Solutions to homework on NI-AM1.
+Solutions to homework in NI-AM1.